busterjs/lt-instabuster/README.md

 ##Version history
-* 0.0.1 : (NOT THERE YET) A very basic initial release for running a single test or all tests for a given project.
+* 0.0.1 : A very basic initial release for running a single test or all tests for a given project.

 ##Roadmap
 * Support multiple projects